DavidWarrenKatz/Hypermatrix/README.md

     conda activate hypermatrix
     ```

+4. As a first demonstration, derives A/B compartments integrated bulk epigenetic data and and synthetic data to illustrate the non-negative tensor decomposition method.
-4. Navigate to the utilities directory:
+ Navigate to the utilities directory:

     ```bash
     cd hypermatrix/utilities